ydigikat/silicon-soundscapes/README.md

 Plus, its compact form factor is more familiar to me, reminding me of the microcontroller development boards I've worked with throughout my career.

 Of course, this project will work equally well on any board that hosts a Xilinx (AMD) 7 Series FPGA of equivalent (or better) capability.
-Indeed, I started this project on a Digilent Arty-Z7 SOC board.
+Indeed, I started this project on a Digilent Arty-Z7 Zynq board while waiting for the CMOD-A7 to arrive.

 ## What to Expect from This Series